Characterizing LTL Formulas by Examples (full version): Results for LTL over finite words

 In~\cite{FortinEtAlKR2022UniqueTemporalInstanceQueries}, the authors subsequently perform an in-depth investigation into the existence of finite characterizations for various path-shaped subfragments of $\LTL_{\{\ltlF,\ltlFS,\ltlX,\land,\top,\bot\}}[\ap]$.
 We will not consider such path-shaped fragments here, since they are quite restrictive, and we refer the reader to~\cite{FortinEtAlKR2022UniqueTemporalInstanceQueries} for details.

 The aforementioned results raise the question whether there may be other natural syntactic fragments of LTL that admit finite characterizations over $\finwords$.
-The following theorem provides an exhaustive answer to this question, for fragments obtained by restricting the basis of allowed Boolean and temporal connectives.
+The following theorem provides an exhaustive answer to this question, for fragments obtained by restricting the set of allowed Boolean and temporal connectives.
+The proof is by an exhaustive case analysis.\looseness=-1

 \begin{restatable}{theorem}{thmMainFinite} Let $\ap$ be any finite set of atomic propositions with $|\ap|\geq 2$, and let $O\subseteq \allowbreak \{\ltlU,\ltlF,\ltlFS,\ltlX,\land,\lor,\neg,\top,\bot\}$ containing at least one temporal operator.
 Then $\LTL_ O[\ap]$ admits finite characterizations over $\finwords$ if and only if $O$ is a subset of one of the following sets: \begin{multicols}{3} \begin{enumerate} \item $\{\ltlFS,\ltlX,\land,\top\}$ \item $\{\ltlF,\lor,\top,\bot\}$ \item $\{\ltlF,\neg,\top,\bot\}$ \item $\{\ltlF,\ltlFS,\ltlX,\top\}$ \item $\{\ltlX,\neg\}$ \item $\{\ltlFS,\neg\}$ \end{enumerate} \end{multicols}